Inge van Driezum

 • Groundwater pollution

 • Interactions between surface water and groundwater

 Inge obtained a bachelor degree in Pharmaceutical Sciences at the VU University in Amsterdam, the Netherlands.
 During her bachelors she gained an interest in hydrology, and decided to complete a Master of Science in Hydrology at the same university.
-She researcher her master thesis at EAWAG in Switzerland, the topic being ‘Behaviour of five pharmaceuticals with high baseline toxicity in wastewater treatment’.
+During her masters, she conducted two research projects.
+The first research project was conducted at the University of Amsterdam (UvA) and was on the behaviour of poly- and perfluorinated chemicals in groundwater.
+She completed her master thesis at EAWAG in Switzerland, the topic being ‘Behaviour of five pharmaceuticals with high baseline toxicity in wastewater treatment’.
 After graduation, she worked as a Marie Curie short term research fellow at the Institute for Analytical Research at Hochschule Fresensius in Germany.
 Here, she was working on emission of poly- and perfluorinated chemicals into the environment.